University Boulevard Line: 21st century

 On March 27, 2016, new Sunday Service was added to the C2 operating between Greenbelt station and Langley Park only replacing route 81 service.

 When the Takoma Langley Crossroads Transit Center opened on December 22, 2016, the C2 and C4 were rerouted, along with several other Metrobus, Ride On buses, Shuttle UM and TheBus routes, to serve the newly opened Transit Center.
 Routes C2 and C4 would serve Bus Bay A (Westbound) and Bus Bay D (Eastbound).

 On December 17, 2017, Eastbound buses that departed Wheaton station were rerouted operate via Veirs Mill Road to access University Boulevard due to the closure of Reedie Drive.
 Eastbound service on Reedie Drive and Amherst Avenue will be eliminated.

 During the COVID-19 pandemic, routes C2 and C4 began operating on its Saturday supplemental schedule beginning on March 16, 2020.
 However beginning on March 18, 2020, the route was further reduced to operate on its Sunday schedule during the weekdays with route C2 operating between Takoma Langley Crossroads and Greenbelt only having no service to Wheaton.
-Also, beginning on March 21, 2020, route C2 was suspended on the weekends while route C4 operating every 30 minutes on its full route.
-Regular weekday and weekend service resumed beginning on August 23, 2020.
+Also beginning on March 21, 2020, route C2 was suspended on the weekends while route C4 operated every 30 minutes on its full route.
+The line resumed its pre-pandemic service beginning on August 23, 2020.

+In February 2021 during WMATA's FY2022 Budget crisis, WMATA proposed to add late-night service to 2:00 AM on Route C4 beginning in July 2021, but would reduce it back to midnight beginning in January 2022.
+Additionally, all Route C2 service would be discontinued and replaced by a rerouted Route 83 from Cherry Hill Campground to Greenbelt station.
+Subsequently on April 22, 2021, WMATA approved the FY2022 budget and received federal funding to avoid service cuts.

+On June 6, 2021, late-night service was increased to operate up to 2:00 AM on Route C4.

+On June 10, 2021, WMATA proposed to increase the C2 and C4 to operate every 12 minutes daily between 7:00 AM to 9:00 PM daily as part of WMATA's Pandemic Recovery Plan.
 On September 5, 2021, the line was increased to operate every 12 minutes between both routes between 7:00 am and 9:00 pm daily.

+Due to rising cases of the COVID-19 Omicron variant, the line was reduced to its Saturday service on weekdays beginning on January 10, 2022.
+Full weekday service and all Route 31 service resumed on February 7, 2022.

+In 2024 during WMATA's FY2024 Budget crisis, WMATA proposed to eliminate all C4 service after midnight daily.
+However on April 25, 2024, Metro’s Board of Directors approved a $4.8 billion capital and operating budget which avoided service cuts.